ghgrave/portfolioDemos/corona/README.md

     - created form partial
     - new routes based on user input for data organization
     - built sort function in helpers.js that allows sorting by state
+    - sort function now collects data and aggregates for each state with total of deaths per state

 TODO: